learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 Now, finally, when you load your forked version of the assignment on GitHub, you should see the `myfile.md` file!
-With all your work now available on GitHub, you can finally submit the assignment.
+With all your work now available on GitHub, you can submit the assignment.

 ### Submitting an Assignment on CodeGrade

-All assignments for this program utilize a tool called CodeGrade to accept and automatically grade your work.
+**Note**: Before continuing with the steps below, make sure that you're logged in to your GitHub account.

 To submit your work for grading, head back to the assignment on Canvas and scroll down to the bottom of the page.
 There, you should see a button that says